Homemade Dishwashing Detergent

 I would say don't cut corners and leave this ingredient out, as it provides the main scent for the detergent.
 I used Lemon oil and grapefruit oil in mine, if you're wanting to follow exactly what I did!
 It smells AMAZING, so you won't regret adding the essential oils.
 You can literally smell it as soon as you open the lid

-I didn’t want to publish this DIY Dishwashing Detergent until I had washed my own dishes with it and had seen the results.
-If you’re like me, you don’t count the dishes as clean if they are covered in water spots or detergent marks.
+I didn't want to publish this DIY Dishwashing Detergent until I had washed my own dishes with it and had seen the results.
+If you're like me, you don't count the dishes as clean if they are covered in water spots or detergent marks.
 NOPE!
-I’ve been down that road with detergents over the years.
+I've been down that road with detergents over the years.
+I also use white vinegar in the section where you normal jet dry goes. the combination of my recipe and the white vinegar is amazing!

 And to be completely honest- not all DIY's are all they are cracked up to be!
 They may be more frugal or use natural ingredients, but if they don't work, it's not worth it.
 I wanted a DIY dishwashing detergent I would be able to use fully in place of my regular store-bought one.
 This DIY seems to be a winner so far!